zhoujd/zzemacs/wiki/editor/vscode.md

     Remote Explorer ->  SSH Targets to Dev Containers Step 3: Select and Jump Into Your Container
     Click on the name of the Docker container you want to enter from the list

+## Markdown Native Preview

+    ## Side-by-Side Preview:
+    Press Ctrl + K then V (Windows/Linux) or Cmd + K then V (Mac) to view your code and the live-updating render side by side.
+    ## Editor Button:
+    Click the Open Preview to the Side icon (looks like a split window with a small magnifying glass) in the top-right corner of the editor window.
+    ## Command Palette:
+    Open the Command Palette via Ctrl + Shift + P (or Cmd + Shift + P), type "Markdown: Open Preview", and press Enter